T-Chuang/yelpCamp/README.md

 # ===========================================

 ## Summary:
-The objective of this app is to help users find their next campground.
+The objective of this plateform is to help users find their next campground.

 ## Features:
-* Users can browser through database of campgrounds
+* Anyone can browser through the database of campgrounds
+* Anyone can sign up, login, and logout (authentication)
-* Users, when logged in, can add new campgrounds to the database
+* Users can add new campgrounds to the database
-* Users, can update an existing campground
+* Owner can update their existing campgrounds
+* Owner can delete their campgrounds
-* Users, when logged in, can add comments to a particular campground
+* Users can add comments to a campground
-* Users can sign up, login, and logout (authentication)